itskingori/annotator_store-gem/README.md

     $ bundle install

-Configure your database credentials in `config/database.yml` and then run the migrations to create the tables to store the annotations.
-Depending on the database of choice you'll need to set the `DB` environment variable when running the migrations.
-There are slight variations in the structure of the DB when using MySQL and PostgreSQL.
-The default setting is PostgreSQL if not set.
+Configure your database credentials in your `config/database.yml` file and then run the migrations to create the tables to store the annotations.

     # Copy migrations over from the engine
     $ rake annotator_store:install:migrations

-    # To run the copied migration when using MySQL
-    $ DB=mysql rake db:migrate

-    # To run the copied migration when using PostgreSQL
-    $ DB=postgres rake db:migrate

-    # To run the copied migration without specifying type (defaults to postgres)
+    # To run the copied migration
     $ rake db:migrate

 Then mount it in `config/routes.rb`: